covcom/304CEM/06 Writing Robust Code/README.md

 git pull upstream
 ```

+There is a slide deck https://goo.gl/XHBbMx to accompay this worksheet.
+Make sure you are familiar with its contents before proceeding.

 ## 1 Using a Linter

 JavaScript is a powerful language and includes a number of powerful features but it also includes features that, whilst they may produce working code, will make your code difficult to read and debug!
 A **linter** is a program that analyses your scripts for _programmatic_ and _stylistic_ errors and will flag up anything that may cause problems.
 They define a _professional subset_ of the language and reject any code that doesn't meet that standard.